Murillo (footballer)

-Murillo Santiago Costa dos Santos (born 4 July 2002), simply known as Murillo, is a Brazilian professional footballer who plays as a centre-back for Premier League club Nottingham Forest and the Brazil national team.
+Murillo Santiago Costa dos Santos (born 4 July 2002), simply known as Murillo (/pt-BR/), is a Brazilian professional footballer who plays as a centre-back for Premier League club Nottingham Forest and the Brazil national team.

 Early life

 Born in Sao Paulo Brazil, Murillo lost his father, a lifelong supporter of Corinthians and the person who led him into playing futsal, at the age of 10.
 He began his career with São Caetano in 2013, and subsequently played for ECUS and São Bernardo.

 Club career

 Corinthians

+Murillo playing for Corinthians in 2022.

 Murillo joined Corinthians' youth setup in 2019, from União Barbarense.
 On 16 January 2023, after playing for the under-20 side in the year's Copa São Paulo de Futebol Júnior, he was promoted to the first team.

 On 10 February 2023, Murillo renewed his contract until the end of 2025.
 He made his first team debut on 26 April, coming on as a second-half substitute for Bruno Méndez in a 2–0 home win over Remo, for the year's Copa do Brasil.

 Murillo made his Série A debut on 29 April 2023, starting in a 2–1 away loss against rivals Palmeiras.
 He quickly became a regular starter under head coach Vanderlei Luxemburgo during the season, attracting interest of several European clubs, such as Napoli, Manchester City and West Ham United.